2010 Hawaii gubernatorial election

-The 2010 Hawaii gubernatorial election was held on November 2, 2010, to elect the next Governor and Lieutenant Governor of Hawaii.
-Incumbent Republican Governor Linda Lingle was term-limited and not eligible to run for re-election.
-The Democratic Party nominated Representative Neil Abercrombie, and the Republican Party nominated incumbent Lieutenant Governor Duke Aiona.
-In the election, Neil Abercrombie defeated Lieutenant Governor Duke Aiona.
-Abercrombie was sworn in as the state's 7th Governor on December 6, 2010.
+The 2010 Hawaii gubernatorial election was held on November 2, 2010, to elect the next governor and lieutenant governor of Hawaii.
+Incumbent Republican governor Linda Lingle was term-limited and not eligible to run for re-election.
+The Democratic Party nominated Neil Abercrombie, and the Republican Party nominated incumbent lieutenant governor Duke Aiona.
+In the election, Abercrombie won and was sworn in as the state's 7th governor on December 6, 2010.
+Aiona later unsuccessfully ran for Governor of Hawaii in 2014 and 2022.

+As of 2024, this was the last time the Republican candidate for governor received over 40% of the vote in Hawaii.

+This marked the first time since 1966 where both the governor and lieutenant governor of Hawaii were white and the first time both were born outside of Hawaii.